 Do you regularly distribute reports by email to your team?
 Try this instead: Package up your dashboards, reports, Excel workbooks, and datasets and publish them to your team as an organizational content pack.
 Content packs you create are easy for your team to find they are all in the content pack library.
 Because they're part of Power BI, they leverage all the features of Power BI, including interactive data exploration, new visuals, Q&A, integration with other data sources, data refresh, and more.

 Creating content packs is different from sharing dashboards or collaborating on them in a group.
-Read How should I share my dashboard? to decide on the best option for your situation.
+Read How should I collaborate on and share dashboards and reports? to decide on the best option for your situation.

 In the Content Pack Library, you can browse or search for content packs published to the entire organization, to distribution or security groups, and to Office 365 groups you belong to.
 If you aren't a member of a specific group, you won't see content packs shared with that group.
 All members of the group have the same read-only access to the content pack data, reports, workbooks, and dashboards (unless it's a SQL Server Analysis Services (SSAS) data source, in which case your privileges are inherited with the data source).

 The dashboards, reports, and Excel workbooks are read-only, but you can copy and use the dashboards and reports as a starting point for creating your own personalized version of the content pack.

 Note: Organizational content packs are only available when you and your colleagues have Power BI Pro.

 Publishing an organizational content pack adds it to the Content Pack Library.
 This centralized repository makes it easy for members to browse and discover dashboards, reports, and datasets published for them.